Turkey Drumstick Recipe

 What to serve with this dish

-Because roasted turkey drumsticks are easier to cook than a whole turkey, you can serve them for low-maintenance holiday meals with roasted potatoes, green bean casserole, cabbage steaks, and sauteed carrots on the side.
+Because roasted turkey drumsticks are easier to cook than a whole turkey, you can serve them for low-maintenance holiday side dishes with roasted potatoes and carrots, mashed potatoes, sweet potatoes, cabbage steaks, and sauteed carrots on the side.
 Don’t forget the gravy!

 Storage instructions

-To store: Store the leftover turkey in an airtight container in the fridge for up to 3 or 4 days.
+To store: Store the leftover roast turkey legs in an airtight container in the fridge for up to 3 or 4 days.

-To freeze: The baked and cooled turkey legs can be frozen in an airtight container for up to 6 months.
+To freeze: The baked and cooled turkey legs can be frozen in an airtight container or freezer-safe bag for up to 6 months.
 Thaw them overnight in the fridge before reheating.

 To reheat: Warm the leftover turkey in the microwave for 1 to 2 minutes or in a 350ºF oven until heated through.